How to Apply for a US Visa as a Nigerian

 For highly skilled professionals with a U.S. employer willing to sponsor them.
 This category requires a job offer and approval from the U.S. Department of Labor.

-For individuals participating in approved exchange programs, internships, fellowships, or cultural exchange opportunities.
+Individuals participating in approved exchange programs, internships, fellowships, or cultural exchange opportunities go for this.

-Understanding your purpose of travel is the first step to a successful application.
+Understanding your travel purpose is the first step to a successful application.

 2. Prepare All Required Documents